kserve/open-inference-protocol/README.md

 You can access the meeting recordings on [the community calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/kserve?view=month) by clicking on the respective date's event details.

+## Questions and issues

+For questions or issues, you can use:
+1. `#kserve-oip-collaboration` channel in CNCF Slack, please follow the steps below:
+   1. Create your Slack account [here](https://slack.cncf.io/)
+   2. Search for `#kserve-oip-collaboration` channel or join directly via [this link](https://cloud-native.slack.com/archives/C06P4SYCNRX)

+For bug reports and features requests, please use [Open Inference Protocol issues](https://github.com/kserve/open-inference-protocol/issues).

 ## License
 By contributing to Open Inference Protocol Specification repository, you agree that your contributions will be licensed under its Apache 2.0 License.